 The following screenshot illustrates a video containing the 3 keyframes (cameras) and the path between these keyframes.

-Arrows marked on the path indicate the direction the cameras are following.
+Arrows marked on the camera’s path indicate the direction the camera will follow.

 A video path as seen from above